benelan/gh-fzf/README.md

   GitHub
 - `alt-1` to `alt-9`: Change the number of items fetched from GitHub to 100, 200, ..., 900
-- `alt-P`: Toggle the preview window
+- `alt-P`: Toggle the preview window display
 - `alt-H`: Toggle the header display, where the keybinding hints are located

 ### `issue`